elastx/elx-docs/content/private-kubernetes/getting-started/loadbalancer.md

   name: my-lb-service
 ```

-Copy and save this to a file called `deployment-my-lb-service`:
+Copy and save this to a file called `deployment-my-lb-service.yaml`:

 ```yaml
 apiVersion: apps/v1